Technology Audit for Web Services

 - Audit of monetization tools, etc.

-Of course, this list may well be extended due to, for example, various aspects of marketing analysis, economic performance, and user experience of the web service.
+Of course, this website technical audit checklist may well be extended due to, for example, various aspects of marketing analysis, economic performance, and user experience of the web service.

 As demonstrated, skilled auditors can effectively select and utilize methods to examine all aspects of web services through ongoing dialogue with their client.
 Additionally, it’s worth noting that auditors typically provide recommendations for correcting website or web application deficiencies and collaborate with the client to devise an action plan for implementation.